Learning Tips 20 March 2026 6 min read

 The Mindset Shift

 Stop asking "how many words do I know?" and start asking "how well do I know the words I've learned?"
 Depth beats breadth, especially in the early stages.
+A learner who can instantly and correctly use 500 words in conversation will sound more fluent, and feel more confident, than one who vaguely recognises 3,000 words but hesitates on every single one.

 Ready to practise?